Locally Stable Marriage with Strict Preferences: Memory

+The new preference lists and a sketch of the links can be found in Fig.~\ref{fig:qualityMemory}.
+Note that we restrict the possible matching edges to the set of edges previously considered in the circling gadget and described for the memory jammers.
+It will become obviou below that by suitably ranking agents at the bottom of the lists, we can also assume that $E=U \times W$.

-We start with $M = \emptyset$ and assume that there is a sequence of local improvement steps leading to a stable matching.
-Now a matching cannot be stable until the edge $\{w,u2_{w}\}$ was created once for all $w=1,\ldots,4,A,\ldots,D$, because otherwise (1) it is available for creation, (2) matches $w$ to its favorite partner, and (3) matches $u2_{w}$ to the only possible partner it knows before being matched to $w$.
-Afterward, every such edge will move on to the position $\{u2_{w},u3_{w}\}$ and stay there as it matches both vertices to their most preferred choice.
-Let $w$ be the last vertex for which $\{u2_{w},u3_{w}\}$ is generated.
-At that moment $w$ is unmatched and every vertex of $\{1,\ldots,4,A,\ldots,D\}$ will continue to hold its $u2$-partner in its memory.
-As the $u2$-vertices are not willing to change their matching edges, there will be no edge created from memory from this point on.
-If $w\in\{1,\ldots,4\}$, one of the vertices in $\{A,\ldots,D\}$ is unmatched as well and vice versa.
-This leaves us in the situation described in the dynamics of the circling gadget with useless memory, and hence from this point on no locally stable matching can be reached. \end{proof}
+To show that no locally stable matching can be reached, start with $M = \emptyset$ and assume for contradiction that there is a sequence of local improvement steps leading to a locally stable matching.
+A matching cannot be locally stable until $\{x,t_{x}\}$ was created once for all $x\in\{1,2,3,A,B,C\}$, because otherwise it is accessible, matches $x$ to his favorite partner, and matches $t_{x}$ to the only possible accessible partner when being single.
+Afterwards, every such edge will be replaced by $\{t_{x},s_{x}\}$, which remains stable since it matches both partners to their most preferred choice.
+Let $x^*$ be the last agent for which $\{t_{x^*},s_{x^*}\}$ is generated.
+At that moment $x^*$ is unmatched, and every agent of $\{1,2,3,A,B,C\}$ will continue to hold his $t$-partner in his memory.
+As the $t$-agents are not willing to change their matching edges, there will be no edge created from memory from this point on.
+If $x^*\in\{1,2,3\}$, one of the agents in $\{A,B,C\}$ is unmatched as well and vice versa.
+This leaves us in the situation described in the dynamics of the circling gadget.
+Since all memory entries are filled by $t_x$-agents, from this state no locally stable matching can be reached. \end{proof}

-\begin{bem} \rm The same memory reset also works if every player remembers the best $k$ previous matches, for any number $k$, simply by applying $k$ copies of the memory reset construction for each player. \end{bem}
+\begin{bem} \rm The same memory reset also works if every agent remembers the best $k$ previous matches, for any number $k$, simply by applying $k$ copies of the memory reset construction for each agent. \end{bem}

 \begin{satz} It is \classNP-hard to decide \Reach\ to an arbitrary locally stable matching in a bipartite network game with quality memory. \end{satz}